AustinTSchaffer/animal-crossing-crafting-recipe-database/README.md

 ## Recommendations

-FDon't just sell all of your resources, craft them into stuff in order to double their value. ...except gold nugs, those are always worth 10k.
+Don't just sell all of your resources, craft them into stuff in order to double their value. ...except gold nugs, those are always worth 10k.
 Also, just sell your extra sticks.
 The crafting recipes that use them really aren't worth the trouble.